IUREDCap/redcap-etl/docs/DeveloperGuide.md

 Steps for setting up the REDCap projects:

-1. If you did not already set up the "Repeating Events" and "Visits" projects as described in the steps for setting up integration tests, then you need to do that now.
+__REDCap Project Setup.__ If you did not already set up the "Repeating Events" and "Visits" projects as described in the steps for setting up integration tests, then you need to do that now.

-2. You need to create SQLite test databases.
+__SQLite Database Setup.__ You need to create SQLite test databases.
 Use the following commands

     cd tests/output
     sqlite3 repeating-events.db